JohnathanInkley/shellSort/README.md

 The programs reads an input file (here called listOfNum.dat). bigListOfNum.dat and smallListOfNum.dat are two test cases (both composed of random unique integers).

 The program also compares the shell sort against a insertion sort on the same set of numbers and outputs the CPU time taken for each.
 For the bigListOfNum (60,000ish intgers) we see the shell implementation is 25% faster.
 The program has to create many sub linked lists and so the overhead of doing so means the algorithms efficiency is only seen for larger lists.

+This repository contains the raw files (main.cpp, shell.cpp and shell.h), the makefile, and the partially and fully compiled outputs, along with 2 sample input files to sort